 We purchased several electric fly swatters before we found the executioner.
 This is the only electric fly swatter you ever need to buy.
 The others broke within weeks, or didn’t have a zap powerful enough to kill the flies, only stun them.

-I hope this list helps all of you get rid of flies as fast as possible!
+I hope this list of fly control products helps all of you get rid of flies as fast as possible!

-If you have any other suggestions for outdoor fly control, please leave them in the comments!
+If you have any other suggestions for outdoor fly traps, please leave them in the comments!